Claims Over Dividend Prescription by Avícola Las Margaritas

 Conclusion

-The extinctive-prescription action brought by Avícola Las Margaritas, S.A. against Lisa, S.A. has been defeated in both first and second instance.
-The courts determined that the 2014 dividend decree was not immediately enforceable, since payment timing was left to the company’s administration, making prescription inapplicable.
-This record favors Lisa’s position that the dividends are not extinguished by prescription, but a final outcome awaits the Supreme Court’s decision on cassation.
+The extinctive-prescription action brought by Avícola Las Margaritas, S.A. against Lisa, S.A. has been definitively rejected at all judicial levels.
+Trial and appellate courts determined that the 2014 dividend decree was not immediately enforceable because payment timing was delegated to the company’s administration, preventing the prescription period from running.
+In October 2025, the Supreme Court dismissed cassation, confirming that the dividends are not extinguished by prescription and consolidating Lisa’s position.